Slicer/Slicer/Docs/developer_guide/style_guide.md

 #### C++

-- Use the old-style VTK indentation (braces are in new line, indentet by two spaces), until the entire Slicer code base will be updated to use current VTK intentation style.
+- Use the old-style VTK indentation (braces are in new line, indented by two spaces), until the entire Slicer code base will be updated to use current VTK indentation style.
 - Use VTK naming conventions:
   - Local variable should start with a lower case.
     Use: